cstaff18/Pipeline-Data-Exploration/README.md

 ![Yearly Accident Count](https://github.com/cstaff18/Pipeline-Data-Exploration/blob/master/images/AccidentsByYear.png "Accidents By Year")

 Accidents were certainly increasing but I wanted to know if the increase indicated a significant change in accident rate.
-I performed a T-test to test wether the accident rate in 2016 was statistically different from 2010 with a significance level on 95%.
+I performed a T-test to test wether the accident rate in 2016 was statistically different from 2010 with a significance level of 95%.

 Results: